raxraxraxraxrax/hswc/README.md

-which mostly needs openid integration, ability to write to a database, and ability to make an html page with a huge spreadsheet/table based on that database, ideally with a bunch of links/buttons on it this doesn't seem that hard although it may be somewhat grindy the second task is making a page that lets people vote for their favorite fanwork; based on their openID they get a different list, and they can only vote once, and all the votes have to be tabulated and then the results also get spit out as a big html table woooo
+which mostly needs openid integration, ability to write to a database, and ability to make an html page with a huge spreadsheet/table based on that database, ideally with a bunch of links/buttons on it this doesn't seem that hard although it may be somewhat grindy (to make it autoupdate would require some javascript stuff that we might do but I am so not dealing with for a minimum feature set)

+the second task is making a page that lets people vote for their favorite fanwork; based on their openID they get a different list, and they can only vote once, and all the votes have to be tabulated and then the results also get spit out as a big html table woooo